sdleffler/hv-dev/hv/crates/hv-elastic/README.md

 Know that you could "loan" that `&'a T` for just the times that that closre will run?

 If so, then the `Elastic` type is for you!
 Please use responsibly. `no-std` compatible.
-Requires nightly for features `generic_associated_types`.
+Requires nightly for features `generic_associated_types` and `allocator_api`.
 Do not use during a new moon.
 During a blood moon or solar eclipse, refrigerate any machines which contain the source code for this crate and keep them under lock and key.

 ## Features